shajra/shajra-provisioning/doc/ux.md

 Having conventions like this helps with my recall of shortcuts as well as the fluidity of their usage.
 It's even nicer when it's consistent across operating systems.

 In Linux, settling on the `Windows` (`GUI`) key for my shortcuts for `i3` window management is natural because no default shortcuts in Linux use the `Windows` key.
-On Macs, the corresponding `Command` key is used quite a bit for MacOS shortcuts.
+On Macs, the corresponding `Command` key is used quite a bit for macOS shortcuts.
 So I configure `skhd` to use only the right `Command` key for AeroSpace window management.

 By default, Macs use the `Option` key for special character input.
 Similarly, Linux is often configured such that the right `Alt` key is used to emulate the legacy [`Compose`](https://en.wikipedia.org/wiki/Compose_key) key or [`Alt Graph`](https://en.wikipedia.org/wiki/AltGr_key) key, for special characters.
 In Linux, this leaves the left `Alt` key for application shortcuts.
-In this spirit, some terminal emulators running in MacOS, such as iTerm2 and Kitty, can be configured to emit escaped codes with the left `Alt` key, the same as Linux.
+In this spirit, some terminal emulators running in macOS, such as iTerm2 and Kitty, can be configured to emit escaped codes with the left `Alt` key, the same as Linux.

 Finally, terminal emulators are a little special because we don't want their shortcuts to override the terminal application running within them, which might have shortcuts of their own.
 By convention, many terminal emulators use `Shift=+=Control`, leaving other modifier combinations for applications.